FAQ: Everything you need to know about Bills and Expensify

 How do I pay a bill?

 Click the Pay button in the upper left corner of a bill.
-Check out this support article with information about paying a bill.
+Check out this support article with information about paying an invoice and bill.

 Can I pay a bill that has a non-reimbursable expense on it?